nazim-fs/nazim-fs-dns-over-tls/README.md

 ## Implementation & Achievements:

 1. DNS Query Handling:
-   - Handles DNS queries and responds to both UDP and TCP clients.
+   - Handles DNS queries on port `53` and responds to both UDP and TCP clients.
    - Establishes a secure TCP connection with Cloudflare's DoT server for DNS resolution.
    - Implements rate limiting, caching, and logging functionalities.
 2. Multi-protocol Support: